Cerz0/qBitorrent_content_renamer/README.md

 # qBitorrent_content_renamer
-Script that allow you to rename the torrent content trough the qBitorrent API
+Script that allows you to rename the torrent content trough the qBitorrent API